 Further, the Ohio Board's opinion does not, to this Committee's satisfaction, explain why the supposed prohibition in Rule 5.6(2) applies only to information in a public court file and not also to non-public information.
 A confidentiality agreement that applies to non-public information restricts a lawyer's ability to advertise and market his or her services in the same way that a confidentiality agreement applying to public information does.
 Yet neither the Ohio Board nor any other authority has explained why confidentiality agreements that apply to non-public information do not violate 5.6(2), but agreements restricting disclosure of publicly filed information somehow do.
-No rule of professional conduct distinguishes between public and non-public information relating to the representation" regardless of whether the information is public or non-public.
+No rule of professional conduct distinguishes between public and non-public information.
+No rule's official commentary does so either.
+On the contrary, Rule 1.6 applies to "information relating to the representation" regardless of whether the information is public or non-public.
 See Informal Op.
 05-01(2005)("In general, however, you are required by Rule 1.6 to maintain confidentiality of all information relating to the representation of your client except as authorized by the client or as required by the Rules of Professional Conduct." (emphasis added)).
 The Committee declines to engage in line-drawing between public and non-public information that does not have a sound basis in the Rules of Professional Conduct.

-The Committee's role is not to make the rules; it is to interpret the rules as written, informed by the official commentary adopted by the Judges of the Superior Court.
+The Committee's role is not to make the rules; it is to interpret the rules as written, informed by the official commentary adopted by the judges of the Superior Court.
 Accordingly, the Committee views the invitation to expand the reach of Rule 5.6(2) as more appropriately directed to the Superior Court Rules Committee.